oracle-devrel/chris-blogs/WeekendHacks/rocket/rocket.md

 If you prefer you can read this blog post on Medium [here](https://chrisbensen.medium.com/project-kessel-run-fc081eb0fd03).

 Rockets are cool, so why not create a cloud connected rocket.
 I'm calling this one Kessel Run.
 Happy May the 4th be with you!
 This is an IoT rocket.
-The flight computer is an Arduino + LoRa traseiver + GPS + Acceleromiter broadcasting to a base station running a Raspberry Pi + LoRa traseiver connected to my cell phone's hot spot to the internet and sending everything to the Oracle Cloud.
+The flight computer is an Arduino + LoRa trasceiver + GPS + Acceleromiter broadcasting to a base station running a Raspberry Pi + LoRa trasceiver connected to my cell phone's hot spot to the internet and sending everything to the Oracle Cloud.

 ## Prerequisites